 Dishman continues to pursue world class operational excellence on Process SafetyManagement (PSM).
 Dishman has established the capabilities within the Company anddeveloped in-house experts in various facets of PSM.
 Process Hazard Analysis (PHA) atvarious plants is being carried out to reduce process safety risks.

-Annual listing fees for the FY 2018-2019 as applicable have been paid before due dateto the concerned Stock Exchanges.
+The equity shares of the Company are listed on the National Stock Exchange of IndiaLtd.
+Mumbai (NSE) and BSE Ltd. Mumbai.
+Annual listing fees for the FY 2021-22 asapplicable have been paid before due date to the concerned Stock Exchanges.

 FORMATION OF VARIOUS COMMITTEES

 Your Company has several Committees which have been established as part of the bestCorporate Governance practices and are in compliance with the requirements of the relevantprovisions of applicable laws and statutes.

 The Company has following Committees of the Board: